GosiaD37/GosiaD37.github.io/README.md

 **Collaborating in a Team Environment**

 Team-based projects in my coursework taught me the importance of collaboration, version control, and role adaptability.
 I worked in environments where tasks were divided across team members, requiring consistent integration of different coding styles and ideas.
 Using tools like Git, I learned how to merge contributions smoothly, resolve conflicts, and maintain code integrity.
-These experiences also helped me understand that successful collaboration depends on clear communication, mutual respect, and an openness to feedback—skills I will carry into any professional setting.
+These experiences also helped me understand that successful collaboration depends on clear communication, mutual respect, and an openness to feedback, skills I will carry into any professional setting.

 **Communicating with Stakeholders**